 Can I submit my game if it contains For Official Use Only (FOUO) or Classified material?

 Please note that there will be international evaluators and international attendees at I/ITSEC.
-It is your responsibility to ensure that any version of the game you submit and potentially display at I/ITSEC meets all security requirements to be show to a general, international audience.
+It is your responsibility to ensure that any version of the game you submit and potentially display at I/ITSEC meets all security requirements to be shown to a general, international audience.

 I am a foreign national with a serious game.
 Can I enter?

 International entries are highly encouraged.
-If you game is played primarily in a language other than English, you will be required to provide enough translated material for our evaluators to adequately play and evaluate your game.
+If your game is played primarily in a language other than English, you will be required to provide enough translated material for our evaluators to adequately play and evaluate your game.

 Is there a cost or entrance fee involved with participating in the challenge?

 There is a non-refundable application fee that must be submitted in conjunction with the entry form in order for the entry to be officially entered.
 The application fee may be paid by credit card using the link found on the Submissions page.
 THE APPLICATION FEE IS WAIVED FOR ENTRANTS REGISTERING UNDER THE STUDENT AND GOVERNMENT CATEGORIES AS DEFINED IN THE RULES.